What does GDPR stand for?

 Right to Privacy

 In one sense, the GDPR can be heralded as a triumph for basic human rights, but in another it can represent an obstacle, particularly for small to medium sized organizations hoping to remain in compliance with its various articles.
-The GDPR itself is a sprawling document, its potential applications numerous, and is difficult to navigate without qualified legal advice.
+The GDPR itself is a sprawling, principle-based body of law that must be carefully interpreted.
+Its potential applications and implications for specific businesses are numerous, and is difficult to navigate without qualified legal advice.

 The GDPR's hallmark feature are its definitions of "personal data" (PD) and "special category data" (SPD).
 "Personal data" expands the notion of personally-identifiable information (PII) to include online and mobile identifiers; demographics, behaviors, characteristics and interests that can be compiled and analyzed for insights.
 "Special category data" is a specially protected subset of PD that includes categories like precise location information, uniquely identifiable biometric and genetic data, racial and ethnic origins, and religious or political beliefs.

 If an organization processes any of this data concerning European residents, the GDPR applies.
 Further, it is not enough for an organization to say they comply -- the GDPR requires demonstrable compliance.

 While complex, the GDPR's compliance requirements are grounded in a set of foundational privacy principles, which are:

 - Processing must be lawful, fair, and transparent.